Before 21st birthday was the most highly decorated US soldier ever.

-Now through the centuries, millions of brave men and women have stepped forward to serve this country and all of them deserve our thanks and recognition.
-All of those who served have a story and many of these stories incredible.
+Through the centuries, millions of brave men and women have stepped forward to serve the United States and all of them deserve our thanks and recognition.
+All who served have a story and many of these stories are incredible.
 But some of them are so incredible that they sound more fiction than fact.
 Stories like the legend of Audie Murphy.

 So what makes Audie special?
 For starters, Audie is the most highly decorated soldier in the history of the United States.
 He received every medal of valor that the US offers, as well as three French medals and one Belgian.
 On top of that, he received all of these medals before he could buy a beer.